-This dialog box lists the version number of your IAR Embedded Workbench product installation and the common components.
-Note that the initial digit of the version number of the common components (in this dialog box 7) is reflected by the default installation directory $x:\Program\ Files\IAR\ Systems\Embedded\ Workbench\ 7.n\.$
+This dialog box lists the version number of your IAR Embedded Workbench product installation and the shared components.
+Note that the initial digit of the version number of the shared components (in this screen shot 7) is reflected by the default installation directory x:\Program Files\IAR Systems\Embedded Workbench 7.n\.